IMPORTANT SAFETY INFORMATION

 Monitor patients daily for at least 7 days for patients with MCL and at least 14 days for patients with ALL at the certified healthcare facility and for 4 weeks following infusion for signs and symptoms of neurologic toxicities and treat promptly.

-REMSBecause of the risk of CRS and neurologic toxicities, TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program which requires that:
+REMSBecause of the risk of CRS and neurologic toxicities, TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS.
+The required components of the YESCARTA and TECARTUS REMS are:

 - Healthcare facilities that dispense and administer TECARTUS must be enrolled in and comply with the REMS requirements.
-Certified healthcare facilities must have on-site, immediate access to tocilizumab, and ensure that a minimum of 2 doses of tocilizumab are available for each patient for infusion within 2 hours after TECARTUS infusion, if needed for treatment of CRS.
+Certified healthcare facilities must have on-site, immediate access to tocilizumab, and ensure that a minimum of two doses of tocilizumab are available for each patient for infusion within two hours after TECARTUS infusion, if needed for treatment of CRS.

 HEMOPHAGOCYTIC LYMPHOHISTIOCYTOSIS/MACROPHAGE ACTIVATION SYNDROME (HLH/MAS)HLH/MAS, including life-threatening reactions, occurred following treatment with TECARTUS.
 HLH/MAS occurred in 4% (3/78) of patients with ALL.
 Two patients experienced Grade 3 events and 1 patient experienced a Grade 4 event.
 The median time to onset for HLH/MAS was 8 days (range: 6 to 9 days) with a median duration of 5 days (range: 2 to 8 days).
 All 3 patients with HLH/MAS had concurrent CRS symptoms and neurologic events after TECARTUS infusion.
 Treatment of HLH/MAS should be administered per institutional standards.